thruston/python-tabulate/README.md

     arr ab('{} {}'.format(c, d))

-which (incidentally) shows you how to concatenate two columns into one.
-You can include spaces in your formula.
-The argument to `arr` ends at the next operation or the end of the command line.
+which (incidentally) shows one way to concatenate two columns into one.
+You can include spaces in your formula;  The argument to `arr` ends at the next operation or the end of the command line.
+The access to Python in (more or less) entirely general, but is only really intended for simple manipulation of a few values, so don't expect too much.
+But (assuming you are using Python 3.6 or better by now) you could also write the above example as

+    arr ab(f"{c} {d}")

+which you might find more convenient.

 Note that you should use lower case letters only to refer to each column value.
 If you use an upper case letter, `A`, `B`, etc, it will be replaced by the